joejag/starters/readme.md

   - Assume the standard tools are already installed for the language
   - The programme shouldn't watch, it should run and exist cleanly
   - The user shouldn't have to do anything else to make the script pass
-- Add the language in `supported.tsx`
+- Add the language in `source/supported.ts`

 And to test it...

 - Add the language to `supported` in `endToEndTest.sh`
-- Add any required tooling to the `Dockerfile`.
+- Add any required tooling to the `e2e/Dockerfile`.
 The tests run inside this Docker container
 - Run the `endToEndTest.sh` and make sure it finishes